Quantifying the noise sensitivity of the Wasserstein metric for images: Numerical experiments and results

+Single-particle cryo-electron microscopy (cryo-EM) is a method for reconstructing the 3D structure of proteins and other large molecules.
+In this method, samples of a molecule of interest are frozen and then imaged using a transmission electron microscope.
+This results in many thousands of tomographic projections of the target molecule.
+The positions and orientations of the individual molecules are typically unknown and the images have extremely high levels of noise.
+Nonetheless, sophisticated computational methods were successful in recovering many different high-resolution 3D structures.
+Many important challenges remain.
+In particular, the reconstruction of flexible macromolecules with continuous degrees of freedom.
+See \citet{BendoryBartesaghiSinger2020} for a survey of the computational challenges in cryo-EM.

+In this section, we wish to demonstrate the potential benefit of Wasserstein metrics in the high-noise cryo-EM regime to the difficult task of recovering continuous conformational manifolds \citep{KileelMoscovichZeleskoSinger2021}.
+To this end, we generated 20 different projections of the E. Coli hsp90 protein \citep{ShiauHarrisSouthworthAgard2006} in different conformational states using cryoJAX \citep{OBrienSilva-SanchezWoollardJeHansonEtAl2026}.
+The location of the protein was shifted and the pictures were corrupted with high levels of noise to mimic the poor signal-to-noise ratio in real cryo electron microscopy images.
+For simplicity, all the images were normalized to sum to one.
+The goal is to assess how well each metric can recover known geometric relationships between particle images that undergo rotation and translation.
+To illustrate the difficulty of the task, Figure~\ref{fig: Molecule - original images vs noisy ones, only turning around} shows a sample of the clean images and their noisy counterparts.

-For each metric, we compute all the pairwise distances, resulting in a 20x20 matrix which we can see in Figure~\ref{fig: Pairwise distances - turning and moving}.
-The top row shows the ground-truth distance matrices from the clean images, reflecting the structured of the transformations.
+For each discrepancy, we compute all the pairwise distances, resulting in a 20x20 matrix which we can see in Figure~\ref{fig: Pairwise distances - turning and moving}.
+The top row shows the ground-truth distance matrices from the clean images, reflecting the structure of the transformations.
 The bottom row shows the matrices computed from their noisy counterparts.
 Under heavy noise, the $L^2$ distance matrix degrades into a random pattern, losing the original geometric structure.
-In contrast, the $W_2$ distance matrix preserves the global diagonal structure of the ground-truth matrix.
-This result is also described by our theoretical results.
+In contrast, the $W_2$ and $W_1$ cost matrices preserve the global diagonal structure of the ground-truth matrix. \paragraph{Benefits of $W_2$ over $W_1$} To evaluate the practical utility of using $W_2$ over $W_1$ in noisy settings, we design an experiment which contrasts the impact of structural changes with that of strong additive noise.
+While both discrepancies show better scaling compared to the $L_2$ metric, their relative distance rankings under pure additive noise like we see in Figure~\ref{fig: Pairwise distances - turning and moving} are similar, masking the benefits of $W_2$.

+In Figure~\ref{fig: Noising vs shifting}, we compare a clean reference image to two variants: one that is spatially shifted (representing a genuine structural change, dotted) and one corrupted by pure Gaussian noise.
+We observe that $W_1$ is more easily overwhelmed by noise.
+In contrast, $W_2$ heavily penalizes the spatial shift due to its quadratic cost while ``absorbing" local noise fluctuations.
+Our simulations indicate that $W_2$ can tolerate approximately 3.5x more noise than $W_1$ before it begins to confuse additive noise with a shift.